 The wheelbarrow or garden cart is an absolutely indispensable garden tool.
 There will always be things to haul.
 The more gardening you do, the more things there will be to haul.
-Compost, garden tools, plants, weeds, heavy cement garden ornaments...
-Without a wheelbarrow or garden cart many gardening chores would not be possible.
+Think about it, bags of soil, compost, garden tools, plants, weeds, heavy cement garden ornaments—the list goes on.
+Without a wheelbarrow or garden cart, many gardening chores would not be possible.
 But which is best for your needs?

-- Wheelbarrows have sloping sides and 1 to 2 front wheels.
+Wheelbarrows have sloping sides and one to two front wheels.
 You walk behind the wheelbarrow, making it easy to control and maneuver.
-They are especially handy for loose materials which can be dumped out, like compost, soil, weeds or gravel.
+They are especially handy for loose materials that can be dumped out, like compost, soil, weeds, or gravel.

 Once you gain some experience about the types of garden chores you need a wheelbarrow or garden cart for, you can run through the following considerations, check off the features that appeal to you and make a decision of what would work best for you in your garden.

 Consider the size of the wheelbarrow or garden cart, larger is not necessarily better if you cannot move or lift it.
 But, if you can, then something with a larger capacity can mean fewer trips, and this means a lot if you have a lot of ground to cover.

 If you have trouble walking, pulling a garden cart might be easier than pushing a wheelbarrow, and if you have trouble lifting, the lower bed of a garden cart will be easier to get things in and out of.

 However, if you have trouble bending, a tilt and dump wheelbarrow may better suit your needs.

 The center of gravity is lower in a garden cart, making it more stable.
 However, wheelbarrows are pushed from behind, giving you more control and maneuverability.